-Iran receives a score of 45.1 for the Country Risks sub-category - again, below the regional average.
+Iran receives an improved score of 46.2 for the Country Risks sub-category - also, below the regional average.
 Foreign firms still find the legal/regulatory aspect of doing business in Iran laborious and prohibitive.
-The country's score is deflated by a lack of separation between the executive and judicial branches, as well as the risk of renews political and economic isolation should sanctions be reinstated.
+The country's score is deflated by a lack of separation between the executive and judicial branches, as well as the risk of renewed political and economic isolation should sanctions be reinstated.
 The country suffers from endemic levels of corruption, while a complicated and poorly enforced commercial legal code undermines the effectiveness of the Iranian judicial system.
 Although nominally independent, political interference in the judicial system is rife.
 This further damages the business environment for foreign firms.

-Note: Individual country scores are subject to change, based on latest data available.
+Note: Individual country scores are subject to change, based on the latest data available.